 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

-Your Dog’s Chewing Style
+Rawhide Safety and Your Dog’s Chewing Style

 Rawhides are meant to be long-lasting chews that break down into tiny, soft pieces over time.
-However, strong chewers are typically able to break off large chunks that can pose a major choking hazard or cause an intestinal blockage if swallowed.
+However, strong chewers may able to break off large chunks that can pose a choking hazard or cause an intestinal blockage if swallowed.
 Both of these scenarios are potentially life-threatening events.
-You can help prevent this from happening by offering an appropriately sized rawhide, but it’s best to avoid them if your dog is a super enthusiastic chewer, you may decide to avoid rawhide chews entirely.
+You can help prevent this from happening by offering a rawhide that’s appropriately sized for your dog, but if your dog is a super enthusiastic chewer, you may decide to avoid rawhide chews entirely.
 Observe your powerful chewer carefully if you offer them a rawhide chew to gauge if it’s safe.
 If they’re able to break off large chunks with little effort, rawhide isn’t the chew for them.
 Take it away, and discard it safely in the trash where they aren’t able to get to it.

 Rawhide chews are made from the leather industry’s leftovers.
 Most hides are taken directly from the kill floors at slaughterhouses and placed into high-salt brines, which helps slow their decay.
 Most rawhide chews are manufactured in China, and it can take weeks to months before these brined hides actually make it to the tanneries for their final manufacture.
 Once the hide arrives at a tannery, it is soaked and treated with lime to help separate the fat from the skin, the hair is removed by chemical and physical efforts, and the hide is rinsed again.
 Unfortunately, the salt brines cannot prevent decay, no matter how long they delay it.
 It is best to fully rinse a rawhide in water prior to giving it to your dog.

-There are many great alternatives to rawhide chews, but for the right dog, these treats can be a perfectly safe option.
+There are many great alternatives to rawhide chews, but for the right dog, these treats can be a safe option.
 It all comes down to your comfort level and ability to recognize the risks involved in providing them to your dog.